Easter food: Spain

 The Easter mona is a Spanish kind of cake that is especially eaten on Easter Sunday or Easter Monday in the Spanish regions of Catalonia, Valencia and Murcia.
 In other Spanish regions, these Easter cakes are common with variations in the recipe and name.
 According to the writing of Joan Amades, mentions of the mona date back to the 15th century, though in the Joan Lacavalleria's 1696 dictionary, Gazophylacium Catalano-Latinum, mona still has a purely zoological definition (meaning female monkey).
 The 1783 edition of the dictionary of the Royal Spanish Academy has the following definition: "Catalonia, Valencia and Murcia.
 Cake baked with eggs in their shell at Easter, known in other parts of the Iberian Peninsula as Hornazo".

 Marañuela is a typical sweet from Asturias, Spain, made mainly by flour, sugar, eggs, clarified butter and lemon zest.
 Its origin is somewhat uncertain, although the closest history links it to the seafaring world.
 During Holy Week the boats used to return to port and stock up on them before leaving again.
 That is why traditionally they continue to be made on this time of the year.
 They are typical of coastal villages Candás y Luanco, although the elaboration in this two places is slightly different.
 Even though they can be made all year round, they are usually made on Resurrection Sunday and offered among family members, mainly among godparents and godchildren.

-Ukraine
+Eastern-slavic cultures

 Preparations for Easter celebration in Ukraine begin weeks before the feast day, with Great Lent being part of it.
 The Ukrainian Easter eggs include pysanky, krashanky (edible, one-colour dyed eggs), driapanky (a design is scratched on the eggshell) etc. During the Easter Vigil a priest also blesses the parishioners' Easter baskets, which include Easter eggs, paska, butter, cheese, kovbasa, salt and a few other products.
 With this food, on their return home, people break their fast.